stgm/scientific-programming-1/90 Python/130 Debugging/35 Debugging.md

 2. Have you looked up the correct constants and formulas?
 Verify them another time.
 Are the constants precise enough?
 A rounding error can compound incredibly quick!

-3. Are your timesteps sufficiently small?
+3. Are your time steps sufficiently small?

 4. Are the components of the simulation in the correct order?
 Make sure each step correctly calculates all values anew.
 Only when that is done check the values for any interesting milestone.

 Finally a tip for debugging a simulation.
-You can print all values at each timestep.
-Then you can precisely inspect them and see if an error occured at some point.
+You can print all values at each time step.
+Then you can precisely inspect them and see if an error occurred at some point.
 Or maybe the starting values were already incorrect!